syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/pointers.md

 ### Bar Pointer

 The bar pointer is used to track the axis value.
 The bar pointer starts from the beginning of the gauge and ends at the pointer value.
-To enable bar pointer set the [`type`](../api/linear-gauge/pointerModel/#type) property in [`e-pointer`](../api/linear-gauge/pointerModel/) as "**Bar**".
+To enable bar pointer set the [`type`](../api/linear-gauge/pointerModel/#type) property in [`e-pointer`](../api/linear-gauge/pointerModel/) as **Bar**.

 {% tab template= "linear-gauge/pointers", sourceFiles="app/**/*.ts" %}